The ghost character of the (4,5)-torus knot and its applications

-As observed in the proof of \cite[Theorem 4.8]{Nagasato5} the above elimination process can be understood more topologically.
-For example, a fundamental relations can be seen as sliding the corresponding loop at the corresponding crossing of the diagram $D$ (this time from the left to the right) and resolving ``the winding part'' by the trace-free Kauffman bracket skein relation:
+To carry out the above elimination process manually, we utilize the topological interpretation of (F2), as discussed in the proof of Theorem 4.8 in \cite{Nagasato5} (see also \cite[Section 2]{Nagasato6}).
+Specifically, (F2) can be interpreted as sliding a corresponding loop across a crossing in the diagram $D$ (from left to right in the case of the current diagram), and resolving the winding by the trace-free Kauffman bracket skein relation:

 More precisely, we first identify $x_{ak}$ with a loop freely homotopic to $m_am_k$.
-We next think of the loop $x_{ak}$ as the union $c_a \cup c_k$ of two arcs $c_a$ and $c_k$ corresponding to $m_a$ and $m_k$ respectively.
-Then slide $c_k$ along the $k$th arc of $D$ with fixing $c_a$ and resolve the winding part (the part of slided loop going under the $i$th arc of $D$) by the following trace-free Kauffman bracket skein relation:
+We regard this loop as the union $c_a \cup c_k$, where $c_a$ and $c_k$ are the subarcs of the loop corresponding to $m_a$ and $m_k$, respectively.
+Next, we slide $c_k$ across the crossing, along the $k$th arc of $D$, while keeping $c_a$ and the endpoints of $c_k$ fixed.
+We then resolve the winding part (the part of the resulting loop that passes under the $i$th arc of $D$) using the trace-free Kauffman bracket skein relation:

-Each of the resulting loops is freely homotopic to $m_am_i$ or $m_am_j$ or $m_im_j$.
-Regarding the disjoint union of loops as the product of their identified monomials, we obtain the fundamental relation $x_{ak}=x_{ij}x_{ai}-x_{aj}$.
-We continue this topological operation until the loop under consideration is described by a polynomial in $R$.
+Each of the resulting loops is freely homotopic to $m_am_i$, $m_am_j$ or $m_im_j$.
+By interpreting the disjoint union of loops as the product of their associated monomials, we recover the relation (F2): $x_{ak}=x_{ij}x_{ai}-x_{aj}$.
+(This operation can be realized via the Kauffman brancket skein algebra.
+See \cite{Nagasato5}.)
+We continue this topological procedure until the given loop is expressed as a polynomial in the ring $R$.